 The towns of Coos Bay, North Bend and Charleston, located on Highway 101 in the southern part of the state, are called “Oregon’s Adventure Coast” for a reason.
 Surrounded by thick forests and perched on an ocean bay, Coos Bay is the gateway to some of the coast’s best outdoor fun.

-Do the Dunes.
-Just to the north in the town of North Bend, you’ll find the Oregon Dunes National Recreation Area.
+Do the Dune Just to the north in the town of North Bend, you’ll find the Oregon Dunes National Recreation Area.
 The enormous, wind-sculpted dunes, some as high as 500 feet, sprawl along a 40-mile stretch of coast.
 Explore the sandy terrain along hiking trails, or take to the sand on a dune buggy ride or rented ATV.

 Feeling Crabby?
 Get a taste of Oregon’s official state crustacean — Dungeness crab — the DIY way.
 Most local fishing shops supply the necessary licenses and equipment.
 Toss your pot in at the Charleston Boat Basin.
-The folks at Fisherman’s Wharf will cook and clean your catch for you.

 Surfs up!
 Brave the Oregon waves on a surfboard.
-Waxer’s Surf Skate Shop in Coos Bay offers lessons for all levels and provides everything you need — wetsuit, booties, gloves, hood, board and, most important, enthusiastic encouragement.
+Waxer’s Surf Shop in Coos Bay offers lessons for all levels and provides everything you need — wetsuit, booties, gloves, hood, board and, most important, enthusiastic encouragement.
 Locals love Bastendorff Beach outside of Charleston.